Frequently Asked Questions

 Will Boundaries Ever Be Redrawn?

 Yes.
 Under the proposed amendment, Charter boundaries are redrawn every 10 years when census figures are updated.
 Districts are balanced by population to account for annexations, new development, or other population changes.
-The next re-draw will occur in 2022 with the new census figures.
+The next re-draw will occur in 2020 with new population data.
+A committee formed by the Maoyr and Council will select a district master to update the map and propose new boundaries.
+The map will be updated again in 2021 to 2022 based on new census data.
+The first district elections in 2021 will use an updated map.

 Who Will Draw the Boundaries and How?